 Java API to Redact PDF

-For redacting PDF files, you need to install Conholdate.Total for Java by pasting the below Maven configurations in your project:
+For redacting PDF files, you need to install Conholdate.Total for Java by adding the Maven configuration below:

 <dependency>